sebivenlo/esd-2024-envoy/Workshop materials/Demo/Assignments/Assignment_1-L4_Envoy_Proxy_(TCP)/READ.md

 # Assignment 1 - Instructions

+Please make sure that your are following the general instructions of this workshop! - https://github.com/sebivenlo/esd-2024-envoy/blob/main/Workshop%20materials/Demo/Assignments/READ.md

 ### Configure the filter for a Layer 4 proxy

 Link to Envoy's documentation about TCP Proxy -